DHTMLX/docs-suite/docs/tree/api/tree_aftereditend_event.md

 @signature: {'afterEditEnd: (value: string, id: string) => void;'}

 @params:
-- value     string  the value of an item
+- `value: string` - the value of an item
-- id        string  the id of an item
+- `id: string` - the id of an item

 @example:
 tree.events.on("AfterEditEnd", function(value, id) {